Welcome!

 • At Sacramento and Delevan, lottery numbers will be called 1 ½ hours before shoot time.
 At Colusa and Sutter, lottery numbers will be called 1 hour before shoot time.
 Hunters must be present when their number is called and will be eliminated from the list if they are not present.

-• A lottery purge will occur at 8:00 a.m.
-Names of hunters that are not present will be removed from the list.
+• A lottery purge will occur at 8:00 a.m. where names of hunters who are not present will be removed from the list.

 C. First-Come, First-Served:

-• Hunters arriving after the 8:00 p.m. (lottery draw) will be issued a first-come, first-served number which will begin after the last number on the lottery list.
+• Hunters arriving after the 8:00 p.m. cut-off for the lottery draw will be issued a first-come, first-served number which will begin after the last number on the lottery list.

 • Unlike the lottery, each hunter must be physically present to sign up.